Demonstration of quantum projective simulation on a single-photon-based quantum computer: Discussion and conclusion

-\emph{Discussion and conclusion. } In this work, we presented the first physical realization of a quantum PS agent on a photonic quantum processor.
+In this work, we presented the first physical realization of a quantum PS agent on a photonic quantum processor.
 The core of our contribution was to tune both the original learning task and the training procedure to the hardware at our disposal.
-We showed that the quantum agent can achieve full accuracy in solving the task on an actual noisy device, thus complementing the results of \cite{flamini_towards_2023} obtained on an ideal simulator.
-Extending our work to the multi-photon setting could be an interesting direction for future work, along with implementing a general-purpose quantum ECM which would allow us to test the quantum PS agent on a wider range of tasks.
-Overall, by systematically evaluating the quantum PS algorithm in a controlled setting, our study contributes to a broader understanding of the applicability of VQAs to machine learning tasks on photonic quantum devices.
+We showed that the quantum agent can achieve full accuracy in solving the task on an actual noisy device, thus complementing the results of \cite{Flamini_2024} obtained on an ideal simulator.
+The superiority of the quantum agent with respect to its classical counterpart holds for this specific transfer learning scenario when the main structure of both agents, i.e. the graph underlying the ECM, is the same.
+Even if the scenario in question is simple, it serves well both the purpose of providing a test bed task for the hardware implementation of the quantum PS agent, and the purpose of showing in which kind of scenario the quantum properties of the agent begin to play a relevant role.
+Given this starting point, one could try to create more complex and interesting tasks where the hardware requirements are feasible and the agent's quantum properties provide some potential.